 When you schedule your weight-loss workouts, try to vary the activity that you do every day.
 For example, you may want to jog on Mondays, Wednesdays and Fridays.
 On Tuesdays, Thursdays, and Saturdays grab the bike and head to a park for some push-ups, lunges, and sit-ups.
 Stretch and balance in yoga on Sunday.

 Use active recovery days.
 Try to do something every day.
 That's right, no days off!
 Remember that when you schedule your workouts you will vary the type of activities you assign to each day.
 If you know you are going to do a longer or harder workout one day, schedule an easy workout, an active recovery, for the day after.

 Active recovery workouts get your blood pumping but are not vigorous.
 Easy lap swimming, a gentle yoga class, and a long walk with a friend could all be recovery day workouts.

-Remember, the most important component of your new weight-loss exercise plan is consistency.
-Maintain a healthy diet plan and focus on getting the workout completed each day.
+Remember, the most important component of your new weight loss exercise plan is consistency.
+Maintain a healthy diet and focus on getting the workout completed each day.
 The healthy habits you build at this stage will keep you on track throughout your entire weight-loss experience.